Mike Commodore

 Michael W. Commodore (born November 7, 1979) is a Canadian former professional ice hockey defenceman.
 Commodore played for several teams in the National Hockey League (NHL).
 In 2006, he won the Stanley Cup as part of the Carolina Hurricanes.
-Commodore was selected by the New Jersey Devils in the second round (42nd overall) of the 1999 NHL Entry Draft.
+Commodore was selected by the New Jersey Devils in the second round (42nd overall) of the 1999 NHL entry draft.
+Commodore is a host of the Clearing the Crease podcast.

 Playing career

 Commodore played his collegiate years at the University of North Dakota Fighting Sioux, playing three years and winning the NCAA Championship in 2000.
-He was drafted 42nd overall by the New Jersey Devils in the 1999 NHL Entry Draft.
-He was traded to the Anaheim Ducks and then to the Calgary Flames, playing in the 2004 Stanley Cup Finals.
+He was drafted 42nd overall by the New Jersey Devils in the 1999 NHL entry draft.
+He was traded to the Anaheim Ducks and then to the Calgary Flames, playing in the 2004 Stanley Cup Final.
 Calgary's depth on the blue line left no place for Commodore in the regular lineup, and he was traded to the Carolina Hurricanes prior to the start of the 2005–06 NHL season.
-Commodore and the Hurricanes ended up becoming NHL champions at the 2006 Stanley Cup Finals.
+Commodore and the Hurricanes ended up becoming NHL champions at the 2006 Stanley Cup Final.